-If you have a defined benefit plan, you’re in luck.
+If you have a defined benefit plan - like the AbbVie Pension Plan or Illinois TRS Pension - you’re in luck.
 Pensions, although rare in today’s world of defined contribution plans (think: 401ks or 403bs), are like a retirement planning unicorn.
 They guarantee you an income stream in retirement, and often offer a relatively sizable portion of your pre-retirement income that covers the vast majority of your expenses.

 In these cases, knowing how else you need to prepare for retirement can be a little bit confusing.
 After all, you’re getting a huge chunk of guaranteed funds already – how else should you be saving?
 I have several clients who are going to receive a hefty pension benefit during retirement, and I typically see them veer in two different investing directions: